THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Signal Processing for THz ISAC

 When using directional beams to overcome severe path loss in the THz band, communication and sensing have different objectives, which may cause conflict on the beam directions.
 On one hand, sensing prefers scanning beams in search phase and accurate beams towards targets in estimation phase.
 On the other hand, communication requires several stable beams towards multiple users.
 When THz channels are shared between sensing and communication, the angle-of-departure (AoD) and angle-of-arrival (AoA) information of communication beams can be exploited to assist sensing and localization in beam-based THz ISAC systems.
 Thus, effective narrowbeam management schemes are important to realize ISAC in THz UM-MIMO systems, including beamforming design, beam scanning, beam tracking and cooperative beamforming.

 To manage multiple narrowbeams for THz ISAC systems, two stages including target searching and target estimation can be established.
-At the first stage, the sensing beam can spread by exploiting the beam squint effect and seek for a target of interest as quickly as possible.
-At the second stage, when estimating parameters of the sensing target, the beam squint effect needs to be mitigated to focus the sensing beam on the target.
+At the first stage, scanning beams are generated to search possible targets in the surrounding environment.
+The beam squint effect causes the beam misalignment from the central direction at non-central frequencies, which can be exploited to widen the scanning sensing beams and accelerate seeking for a target of interest.
+At the second stage, when estimating parameters of the sensing target, the beam squint effect needs to be mitigated to focus the sensing beam on the target direction.
 A promising solution to solve this problem is to use THz dynamic-subarray with fixed-true-time-delay (DS-FTTD) hybrid beamforming architecture~\cite{han2021beamforming}.
-To further track angle of the sensing target, a deep learning (DL) based ConvLSTM network can be employed to achieve super-resolution angle estimation with reduced pilot overhead~\cite{chen2022mimo}.

-To simultaneously support communication and sensing, sharing of spatial resources is indispensable.
-To some extent, the beamforming gain of wireless links needs to be compromised, since the energy might be spread out in other angles apart from the direction toward the desired user.
-Thus, to achieve a satisfying trade-off between high communication capacity and high-resolution sensing ability, spatial resources can be flexibly scheduled while satisfying the sensing requirements.
+For array-of-subarrays (AoSA) or fully-connected hybrid beamforming structures, the subspace-based methods, including MUSIC and ESPRIT, can achieve super-resolution angle estimation by exploiting the subspace conducted from eigenvalue decomposition.
+To further address the problems of super precision AoA estimation and tracking in THz dynamic array-of-subarrays (DAoSA) systems, the DL-based methods can be designed to capture the angle variation with reduced computational complexity and beamforming training overhead.